-Robot racer: Can go over 200 mph
+World's first AI electric racer showcases driverless car future

 "It's more of an entertainment series to display the capabilities of driverless," Tomlinson says.
 "So we'd like almost to play chicken with them -- two cars coming towards each other and stopping on a certain point (before they hit each other), having them crisscross, doing figures of eight."

-However, things didn't quite go to plan for its first scheduled street track outing at the inaugural Formula E Hong Kong ePrix this weekend.
+However, things didn't quite go to plan for its first scheduled street track outing at the inaugural Formula E Hong Kong ePrix earlier this month.

 There were no high-speed figures of eight, only seven engineers struggling to push the 1.1-ton car through a three-point turn outside its temporary home in Hong Kong -- problems recharging the battery the reason given for the no show.

-But there was plenty of other action for the 25,000 fans with tickets for Formula E's two-day event -- the curtain-raiser to the 2016/2017 World Championship.
+But there was plenty of other action for the 25,000 fans with tickets for Formula E's two-day event -- the curtain-raiser to the 2016-2017 world championship.

 A range of technology demonstrations, promotions and computer games in the eVillage served as a prelude to Sunday's 45-lap race around a 1.8-kilometer track in the city's Central Harborfront area which was won by reigning world champion Sebastien Buemi.